According to your day tour, you will explore the following famous Temples:

 Swyambhunath

-Exploring the Kathmandu valley sightseeing tour you will see the peace and the prayer on the beautiful hilltop, Swyambhuntah in the northwest of the Kathmandu valley.
+Exploring the Kathmandu Valley sightseeing tour you will see the peace and the prayer on the beautiful hilltop, Swyambhuntah in the northwest of the Kathmandu Valley.
 This temple is also known as the "Monkey Temple" since the 1970s.
 From the hilltop of the Swyombhuynath, you can enjoy the panoramic views of the whole Kathmandu valley.
-This stupa has stood as the faith and harmony for the centuries with both Hindu and Buddhist sites.
+This stupa has stood as the faith and harmony for centuries with both Hindu and Buddhist sites.

 It is said that the Glory of the Kathmandu Valley was started from this point.

-Located at the hilltop, Swyombhunath is one of the holiest Buddhist stupas in Nepal.
-It is said that this temple is evolved when the valley was created out of the Lakes 2000 years ago.
-This stupa is one of the oldest in Nepal and has many numerous shrines and monasteries on its premises.
+Located on the hilltop, Swyombhunath is one of the holiest Buddhist stupas in Nepal.
+It is said that this temple evolved when the valley was created out of the Lakes 2000 years ago.
+This stupa is one of the oldest in Nepal and has numerous shrines and monasteries on its premises.

-The world Swyombhuntha literally means "self-existent one" and it is believed that it was built by King Mahendra around 460 AD (13th century).
-From that this stupa has become an important center of Buddhism and also it is said that Swyombhunath was born out of the lots of bloomed lotus flower in the middle of the lake and later that was spread across the Kathmandu valley once.
-The large images of Sakyamuni Buddha on the south-west boundary of Swyambhunath beside the Ring Road.
-Behind the hilltop, you will also see the temple which dedicates to the Saraswati-the Goddess of the learning.
-The beautiful stupas, statues, shrines and the Chaityas of the Buddhist and the Hindu deities make this stupa complex filled.
-The base of the hill is almost covered by the prayers deities.
+The word Swyombhuntha means "self-existent one" and it is believed that it was built by King Mahendra around 460 AD (13th century).
+From that, this stupa has become an important center of Buddhism and also it is said that Swyombhunath was born out of the lots of blooming lotus flowers in the middle of the lake and later spread across the Kathmandu valley once.
+The large images of Sakyamuni Buddha on the southwest boundary of Swyambhunath beside the Ring Road.
+Behind the hilltop, you will also see the temple which is dedicated to the Saraswati Goddess of the learning.
+The beautiful stupas, statues, shrines, and Chaityas of the Buddhist and Hindu deities fill this stupa complex.
+The base of the hill is almost covered by the prayer deities.
 The devotes can be seen walking the stupa at all times.

-The complex of the Swyombhunath stupa consists of a variety of the shrines and the temples, and some of them are dating back to the Licchavi periods.
-And recently the Tibetan monastery, museums, and the library are added.
+The complex of the Swyombhunath stupa consists of a variety of shrines and temples, and some of them date back to the Licchavi periods.
+Recently the Tibetan monastery, museums, and the library have been added.

 While visiting this stupa you can also see many shops, restaurants, and hotels.
-This beautiful site has the two access points: one is a long staircase leading directly to the main platform of the temple.
-Walking the steep stone steps that lead up to the shrine is quite challenging- which lies in the east side, However, there is also a road going up almost at the top form where it is short to walk which is known as a south-west entrance.
-Taking this route gives you many memories and beautiful experience as while entering you will see the three big statuses of Lord-Buddha, walking through the hillside, with little disturbance of the monkey give little glory and memories.
+This beautiful site has two access points: one is a long staircase leading directly to the main platform of the temple.
+The steep stone steps that lead up to the shrine are quite challenging- which lies on the east side, However, there is also a road going up almost at the top form where it is short to walk which is known as a south-west entrance.
+Taking this route gives you many memories and a beautiful experience as while entering you will see the three big statuses of Lord-Buddha, walking through the hillside, with little disturbance of the monkey give little glory and memories.

 Boudhnath

-Taking an early morning or the evening stroll around the white dome, observing the devote people walking around the Stupa, light a little butter lamp, say a little prayers, from around, enjoy the view from the rooftop of the restaurants with a cup of hot coffee make your walk fruitful as Buddha is always full of life.
+Take an early morning or evening stroll around the white dome, observing the devote people walking around the Stupa, lighting a little butter lamp, saying a little prayers, from around, enjoy the view from the rooftop of the restaurants with a cup of hot coffee make your walk fruitful as Buddha is always full of life.

-Situated at the center of the 8 km to the east of the downtown Kathmandu valley, Boudhnath is one of the UNESCO world heritage sites and one of the most beautiful landmarks in Kathmandu.
-Boudhnath will be visible as soon as you landed at the Tribhuvan Internation airport and are heading to your hotel, it is the largest stupa in the Kathmandu Valley.
+Situated at the center of the 8 km to the east of the downtown Kathmandu valley, Boudhnath is one of the UNESCO World Heritage sites and one of the most beautiful landmarks in Kathmandu.
+Boudhnath will be visible as soon as you land at the Tribhuvan International Airport and are heading to your hotel, it is the largest stupa in the Kathmandu Valley.

-The unique and the great stupa is known as the Boudha or Boudhnath and also called as the Jharung Khashor.
-This great Boudhnatth is one of the most ancient, largest and magnificent stupas in the world and also the most important places of the pilgrimage and worship for Buddhists all over the world. this beautiful and unique symbolizes the mind of all the Buddhas.
+The unique and great stupa is known as the Boudha or Boudhnath and is also called the Jharung Khashor.
+This great Boudhnatth is one of the most ancient, largest, and most magnificent stupas in the world and also the most important place of pilgrimage and worship for Buddhists all over the world. this beautiful and unique symbolizes the mind of all the Buddhas.
 It is believed that whoever prostrates and around the stupa with a pure heart at the great stupa creates good karma resulting in the fulfillment of all your wishes.
 It is believed that the gates of hell and the rebirth in the lower realms are closed to them.
-The power of the great stupa and the compassionate blessing are beyond the imagination and conception of all the beings.
+The power of the great stupa and the compassionate blessing are beyond the imagination and conception of all beings.

-Taking about the structure of the buddha it is around 36 meters high, massive and it dominates the skyline in the area.
+The structure of the Buddha is around 36 meters high and massive and it dominates the skyline in the area.
 With the many countless monasteries around the stupa, Boudhnath is the center of Tibetan Buddhism in Nepal.

-Built-in the shape of a mandala designed, the stupa replicate te Gyangtse of the Tibet.
+Built-in the shape of a mandala, the stupa replicates the Gyangtse of Tibet.
 The stupa was built by the Lichhavi rules in the 8th century.
-The location of the stupa is very interesting as it was the ancient trade route if the Tibet.
+The location of the stupa is very interesting as it was the ancient trade route of Tibet.
 Boudhnath is one of the major pilgrimage sites for Buddhists from all around the world.

-On each side, you will see the Buddha's eyes as it is symbolizing the awareness.
+On each side, you will see the Buddha's eyes as it is symbolizing awareness.

-For the centuries of years, the Boudhanath has been a very important place for the pilgrimages for the local Buddhists as well as Tibetan.
+For centuries of years, the Boudhanath has been a very important place for the pilgrimages of the local Buddhists as well as Tibetans.
 This beautiful stupa is located in a major trade route between Nepal and Tibet and many traveling merchants used it as a resting place.
 This stupa is not only famous for the locals but also is a popular tourist site.
-In around 1979, Boudhanath stupa was listed in the UNESCO world heritage sites.
+In around 1979, Boudhanath stupa was listed in the UNESCO World Heritage Sites.
 The beautiful stupa of the Boudhnath is the focal point of the district.
 Exploring this stupa you will see at least 29 Tibetan Gompas around the Boudhnath.
-The culture you will see here is a high influence of Himalayan with a strong presence of the Tibetan and the Sherpa as the evidence you can see the number of the restaurants selling momos, Thukpa and other Tibetan dishes and favorites around.
+The culture you will see here is a high influence of Himalayan with a strong presence of the Tibetan and the Sherpa as evidence you can see the number of restaurants selling momos, Thukpa, and other Tibetan dishes and favorites around.

-You can also see many Tibetan Buddhist monks and nuns walking around the Boudha, especial;y at the stupa.
-As a daily ritual, you will also see the many people walking around three or more times around the stupa with repeating the mantra either quietly or aloud.
-During the days of the full moon and its surrounding, the air is often thinking and the number of people visiting the Stupa increase along with their mantras and prayers.
-Nowadays, Boudha becomes very fascinating and very spiritual area.
+You can also see many Tibetan Buddhist monks and nuns walking around the Boudha, especially; at the stupa.
+As a daily ritual, you will also see the many people walking around three or more times around the stupa repeating the mantra either quietly or aloud.
+During the days of the full moon and its surroundings, the air is often thinking and the number of people visiting the Stupa increases along with their mantras and prayers.
+Nowadays, Boudha has become very fascinating and very spiritual area.

 The First stupa at the Boudhnath was built around 600 AD, when the Tibetan king, converted to Buddhism.
-In the term of choosing the grace and the purity of the line, no other stupa comes close to the Boudhnath in Nepal.
+In terms of choosing the grace and the purity of the line, no other stupa comes close to the Boudhnath in Nepal.

-The high and the symbolic construction of the Boudha serves in the three-dimensional reminder of the Buddha,s path towards enlightenment.
+The high and symbolic construction of the Boudha serves as a three-dimensional reminder of the Buddha, 's path toward enlightenment.
 The plinth represents earth, the Dome is water, the harmonica (square tower) is the fire, the spire is air and the umbrella at the top is the void.
 The 13 level of the spire represents the stages that human beings must pass through to achieve nirvana.

 Pashupatinath Temple

-Dedicated to Lord Shiva, Pashupatinath temples is one of the most important sites in Asia which devotes for the lord Shiva.
-The Pashupatinath Temple is the famous Hindu temple and is located on the banks of the holy Bagmati River lies around 5 km north-east of the Kathmandu and eastern part of the Kathmandu valley-the capital of Nepal.
-The temple is known as the Pashupatinath and the temple complex is listed in the UNESCO world heritage sites in 1979.
-Exploring these places you can see many Ashrams, images, temples, and inscription which are raised over the centuries along the bank of the sacred Bagmati Nepal. these temples are also listed as one of the seven unique monuments group in UNESCO's designation of the Kathmandu valley.
+Dedicated to Lord Shiva, Pashupatinath temples are one of the most important sites in Asia which is devoted to the lord Shiva.
+The Pashupatinath Temple is a famous Hindu temple and is located on the banks of the holy Bagmati River lies around 5 km northeast of Kathmandu and the eastern part of Kathmandu the capital of Nepal.
+The temple is known as the Pashupatinath and the temple complex was listed in the UNESCO World Heritage Sites in 1979.
+Exploring these places you can see many Ashrams, images, temples, and inscriptions which are raised over the centuries along the bank of the sacred Bagmati Nepal. these temples are also listed as one of the seven unique monument groups in UNESCO's designation of the Kathmandu Valley.

-This temple was built around the 5th century and later renovated during the Malla King.
+This temple was built around the 5th century and later renovated by the Malla King.
 The largest temple complex in Nepal, it stretches on both sides of the Bagmati River which is considered holy by the Hindus.
-The main temples are built in pagoda style and have a gilded roof, its all four sides are covered with silver and have the unique wood carving.
-These temples dedicate to the several Hindus and Buddhist deities which are surrounding around the Pashupatinath temple
+The main temples are built in pagoda style and have a gilded roof, all four sides are covered with silver and have unique wood carvings.
+These temples are dedicated to the several Hindu and Buddhist deities surrounding the Pashupatinath temple

-Pashupatinath Temple is the famous temple that was built by the Lichhavi King around the 5th century and renovated by the Malla king.
+Pashupatinath Temple is a famous temple that was built by the Lichhavi King around the 5th century and renovated by the Malla king.
 Over time many more temples have been built around this- two-storied temples.
-This includes the Vaishnava temple complex with a Rama temple from 14 century and also includes the Guhyeshwori Temple which was mentioned in the 11-century manuscript.
+This includes the Vaishnava temple complex with a Rama temple from the 14 century and also includes the Guhyeshwori Temple which was mentioned in the 11th-century manuscript.

-Heading east before the Bagmati reaches the Pashupati is the temple of the Guheshwori which dedicate to Shiva's consort, Sati Devi.
+Heading east before the Bagmati reaches the Pashupati is the temple of the Guheshwori which is dedicated to Shiva's consort, Sati Devi.

 The biggest festival Maha Shivaratri festival in the spring attracts thousands of devotees from both Nepal and India.

-You can see numerous religious building is located on the eastern bank of the Bagmati River, most of them are devotes to Shiva.
-The majority of the building is single as well small constructed from the stone.
+You can see numerous religious buildings located on the eastern bank of the Bagmati River, most of them are devoted to Shiva.
+The majority of the building is single as well as small and constructed from stone.
 From the outside, they are reminding crypts, but in reality, these are sacral buildings designed for holding the symbol of the deity Shiva.
 You can see Lingams can be found all over the complex.

-Lord Shiva is considered as the patrons of the animals and all living organisms, so you can see monkeys and deers are wandering all around the temple complex on both banks of the Bagmati.
-And as we know Monkey is often unfriendly, they beg for the food, snatch things while being careless tourists and also some times can be dangerous so before exploring this temple make sure to be good with them.
+Lord Shiva is considered the patron of animals and all living organisms, so you can see monkeys and deers wandering all around the temple complex on both banks of the Bagmati.
+As we know monkeys are often unfriendly, they beg for food and snatch things while being careless tourists, and also sometimes can be dangerous so before exploring this temple make sure to be good with them.

 Kathmandu Durbar Square

-Kathmandu Durbar Square- also know as the Hanuman Dhoka square is one of the major attractions of the Kathmandu valley and also listed in the UNESCO world heritage Sites.
+Kathmandu Durbar Square- also known as the Hanuman Dhoka Square is one of the major attractions of the Kathmandu Valley and is also listed in the UNESCO World Heritage Sites.
 Most of the cultural sites of Nepal are concentrated around the Kathmandu Vally and are the center, among those cultures, Kathamndu Durbar Square is an important one of them.
-The name Hanuman Dhoka Durbar came from the beautiful statue of Hanuman which you can see at the entrance of the royal palace which was established by the King Pratap Malla during 1672 AD.
-Later there added some temple by the King Prithvi Narayan Shah in 1770 AD and it is named as Basantapur Durbar.
-Due to being in the ancient city in Kathmandu you can see it is surrounded by both Hindu and Buddhist Temple and also most of them are built in the pagoda style with intricately carved in outside.
-Here you can see most of the building was built around 15th to 18th century.
-The Durbar square with the ancient temple, old palaces shows the religious and cultural life of the ancient people and also attract the many visitors here.
+The name Hanuman Dhoka Durbar came from the beautiful statue of Hanuman which you can see at the entrance of the royal palace which was established by King Pratap Malla during 1672 AD.
+Later there was a temple by King Prithvi Narayan Shah in 1770 AD and it is named Basantapur Durbar.
+Due to being in the ancient city of Kathmandu, you can see it is surrounded by both Hindu and Buddhist temples and also most of them are built in the pagoda style with intricately carved outside.
+Here you can see most of the building was built around the 15th to 18th century.
+The Durbar Square with the ancient temple and old palaces shows the religious and cultural life of the ancient people and also attracts many visitors here.

-As we mentioned above, Kathmandu's Durbar Square is also known as the site of the Hanuman Dhoka Palace complex, which was the king's resident until the 19th century and also the important ceremony, party and other Coronation of the Nepalese monarch took place.
-You can see the palace is decorated with the carved wooden windows and the houses with the King Tribhuvan Memorial museum and Mahendra museum.
+As we mentioned above, Kathmandu's Durbar Square is also known as the site of the Hanuman Dhoka Palace complex, which was the king's residence until the 19th century and also the important ceremonies, parties, and other Coronations of the Nepalese monarchs took place.
+You can see the palace is decorated with carved wooden windows and the houses with the King Tribhuvan Memorial Museum and Mahendra Museum.
 If you want it is possible to visit the rooms inside the palace.

-Time and again the temples and the palaces have gone through the reconstruction after being damaged by the natural disaster or by being neglect.
+Time and again the temples and the palaces have gone through reconstruction after being damaged by natural disasters or by being neglected.
 Presently explore this area you will see less than 10 quadrangles in this square.
 The temples are being preserved as the national heritage sites and the palaces are being used as the museum.
-Only a few parts of the palace are open for the visitors and few temple-like Taleju temples are open for the people of Hindu and Buddhist faiths.
+Only a few parts of the palace are open for visitors and few temple-like Taleju temples are open for the people of Hindu and Buddhist faiths.

 The major highlights of exploring the Kathmandu Durbar Square are visiting the beautiful temple of Kastha Mandap, Maru Ganesh Temple, Mahadev Temple, Shiva Parvati Temple, Bhagwati Temple, Old Palace, Saraswati Temple, Krishna Octangular Temple, Jagannath Temple, Taleju temple and many more others.

-The Kathmandu Durbar square is actually made up of two sub-area.
-You can see the outer complex of the numerous temple are including Kasthamandap, Shiva-Parvati, Jagannath temple, Big Bell, etc, while the inner complex contains the old palace area, Hanuman-Dhoka and it courtyards like Nasla Choke, Mul Choke, Kumari Chowk, Sundari-Chowk, Basantapura Durbar, and many others.
+The Kathmandu Durbar square is made up of two sub-area.
+You can see the outer complex of the numerous temples including Kasthamandap, Shiva-Parvati, Jagannath temple, Big Bell, etc, while the inner complex contains the old palace area, Hanuman-Dhoka, and courtyards like Nasla Choke, Mul Choke, Kumari Chowk, Sundari-Chowk, Basantapura Durbar, and many others.

-Besides these beautiful and magnificent temples and shrines, exploring the Kathmandu Durbar Square, it has also other interesting aspects like exploring the various festivals, cultural activities and the traditional people who are following from he centuries are presented in the Durbar Square.
-The major festival which is celebrated in this Durbar Square includes the Indrajatar, Dashain, Gaaijatar, Machchhindra-Nath Jatra and many more.
-These are the occasion when the people from the whole city living their daily works gather here to mark their centuries-old traditions.
-All the carving and the architecture in this area arse very beautiful and exceptionally good which makes the architecture in this Kathmandu Duare Square(Hanuman Dhoka Square) among the most important sights for the visitors.
+Besides these magnificent temples and shrines, exploring the Kathmandu Durbar Square, has also other interesting aspects like exploring the various festivals, cultural activities, and the traditional people who are following the centuries are presented in the Durbar Square.
+The major festivals that are celebrated in this Durbar Square include the Indrajatar, Dashain, Gaaijatar, Machchhindra-Nath Jatra, and many more.
+These are the occasions when the people from the whole city living their daily work gather here to mark their centuries-old traditions.
+All the carvings and the architecture in this area arse very beautiful and exceptionally good which makes the architecture in this Kathmandu Duare Square(Hanuman Dhoka Square) among the most important sights for visitors.

 Patan Durbar Square

-Patan Durbar Square is located in the Lalitpur City which is only around 30 minutes' drive from Kathmandu City. it is one of the three main royal Durbar Square in the Kathmandu Valley.
-Patan Durbar Square is a royal region of the ancient Patan region which is now lying in the Lalitpur and is listed in the UNESCO world heritage sites.
+Patan Durbar Square is located in Lalitpur City which is only around 30 minutes' drive from Kathmandu City. it is one of the three main royal Durbar Square in the Kathmandu Valley.
+Patan Durbar Square is a royal region of the ancient Patan region which is now lying in the Lalitpur and is listed in the UNESCO World Heritage Sites.

 However, the Malla Kings made important changes to the square.
-You can see the most of the architecture was built during the 1600s, which was constructed during the reign of King Siddhi Nar Singh Malla and his son Srinivasa Sukriti.
-Some of the Malla kings who have renovated and improved the structure of the square are Purandara Simha, Shivasimha Malla, and Yoganarendra Malla.
-It is the center of both Hinduism and Buddhism which includes the 136 courtyard and 55 major temples to explore around.
+You can see that most of the architecture was built during the 1600s, which was constructed during the reign of King Siddhi Nar Singh Malla and his son Srinivasa Sukriti.
+Some of the Malla kings who have renovated and improved the structure of the square are Purandara Simha, Shivasimha Malla, and Yogananda Malla.
+It is the center of both Hinduism and Buddhism which includes 136 courtyards and 55 major temples to explore around.

 Major temples to explore around the Patan Durbar Square are: